Enjoy your favorite hibachi at home. Pair this hibachi chicken with some hibachi rice, noodles and veggies and the addictive yum-yum sauce.

 Try and find them at your local grocery store first, they might be by the ethnic aisle or with the soy sauces.
 It’ll be cheaper and should only cost a couple of bucks there.
 If you want to try your hand at making teriyaki sauce from scratch, my good friend Caroline over at Pickled Plum has a good teriyaki sauce recipe.

-Sesame oil: A little goes a LONG way with this so just drizzle it at the end, about 1/4 teaspoon.
+Sesame oil – A little goes a LONG way with this so just drizzle it at the end, about 1/4 teaspoon.
 This oil is generally not for cooking with but more of finishing oil to add some flavor.
 My go-to brand of sesame oil is Kadoya.
 Skip this if you don’t like the taste.

 And that’s all there is to making hibachi chicken at home.
 It’s a quick and simple affair once you have all the ingredients prepped and ready to go, which is usually the hard and fast rule for most stir-fries.
 Happy hibachi-ing!